Looking after yourself in winter

 10. Be honest with yourself

-It’s important to acknowledge how you are feeling at any point of the year, but especially when social isolation and health issues in winter are getting you down.
+It’s important to acknowledge how you are feeling at any point of the year, but especially if social isolation, cost of living challenges and health issues in winter are getting you down.
 Part of developing effective coping mechanisms to deal with these winter health concerns is recognising the early warning signs and being prepared.